huangsicong/pytorch_codebase/README.md

 - Set the paths.

   Make sure to properly set all the directories and paths accordingly, including the output directories **output_root_dir**, the data directory **data_dir** and the checkpoint directory **checkpoint_root_dir** in the [codebase/hparams/defaults.py](codebase/hparams/defaults.py).
-Note that the datasets (MNIST and CIFAR10) will be automatically downloaded if you don't have then in the **data_dir** the already.
+Note that the datasets will be automatically downloaded if you don't have then in the **data_dir** the already.
 For all the sbatch files, make sure to set the working directory accordingly (to where this repo is cloned) in each command as well.

 - Get the checkpoints.